tonytvo/blog-generator/content/blog/atomic-habits/index.md

 - Reduce friction associated with good behaviours.
   - Limbic friction by Andrew Huberman.
   - [Elephant and the rider](https://youtu.be/X9KP8uiGZTs) analogy.
-The Happiness Hypothesis – Jonathan Haidt Connect this to B=MAP.
+The Happiness Hypothesis – Jonathan Haidt
+  - Connect this to B (behavior) = MAP (motion, ability, prompt).
 We want the ability to be as low as possible to start.
-Make it easy does not mean do easy things.
+  - Make it easy does not mean do easy things.
 The idea is to build up to things that pay off in the long run.

-Increase friction associated with bad behaviours.
+- Increase friction associated with bad behaviours.
-Prime your environment.
+- Prime your environment.
-Prepare healthy food in advance so it is ready.
+  - Prepare healthy food in advance so it is ready.
 Hide or don’t hold unhealthy food.
-Make fitness equipment readily available but keep the TV in the closet or simply unplug it each time.
+  - Make fitness equipment readily available but keep the TV in the closet or simply unplug it each time.
-Leave your phone in a drawer before going to bed.
+  - Leave your phone in a drawer before going to bed.

-13 – How to Stop Procrastinating using the Two-Minute Rule Master the Decisive Moments
+## How to Stop Procrastinating using the Two-Minute Rule

+- Master the Decisive Moments
-The first thing you do when you get home after work can determine the rest of your evening.
+  - The first thing you do when you get home after work can determine the rest of your evening.
 Early decisions have a disproportionate effect on your day.
 Own the morning.
 Make your bed.
 The Two-Minute Rule
 When you start a new habit, it should take less than 2 minutes to do.